We’re sharing ideas on how to reserve seats at the ceremony for family members. For more tips and wedding planning advice, be sure to follow along!

 How to Reserve Seats at the Ceremony

-1. Use pew bow or ribbons
+1. Use pew bow

 At the very least, a pew bow or simple ribbon set apart from any other decorations will alert guests that this row is taken.
 If you’re using pew bows or ribbons on each row, simply make the reserved bows a different color to set them apart.

 To reserve the first row, you can decorate just the backs of chairs with colorful ribbon.
 You can make this yourself with 3/8″ ribbon (like this) in the colors of your choice.
-Use double-faced satin ribbon like this so it looks great from all angles.
+Use double-faced satin ribbon so it looks great from all angles.

 The most popular way to reserve seats is with a sign!
 It can be as simple as a heavy card-stock sign with holes punched on the sides and attached with pretty satin ribbon in your wedding colors.